 A thrilling conclusion this perhaps isn’t.
 But I still felt compelled just the same, a year later, to share the unique developments that occurred outside of the public’s purview when it came to this winding tale.

-Well, I guess it’s like Solomon implied on his original offering to our city.
+Well, I guess it’s like Solomon implied in his original offering to our city.

-It’s when delusions are shared that they truly morph into something special.
+It’s when delusions are shared that they finally morph into something real.